 Why is CPD important in the NHS?

-Continuing Professional Development (CPD) is vital for all NHS staff.
+Continuing Professional Development (CPD) is a win:win for NHS staff, and patients, who benefit from better care.

 But what counts as CPD?

-From elearning to attending conferences – there are loads of different ways you can rack up your CPD activities.
-Some will vary according to medical specialism, so we've chosen our top 5 activities that are suitable for everyone:
+From e-learning to attending conferences, there are loads of different ways you can rack up your CPD hours.
+Details vary according to medical specialism, so we've chosen our top 5 activities that are suitable for everyone:

-There are loads of learning opportunities available for everyone in the NHS.
-Staff can complete study days, workplace training, or even degree apprenticeships – any training that furthers development and improves patient care is welcome!
+Staff can complete study days, workplace training, or even degree apprenticeships – almost any training that furthers development and improves patient care is acceptable.

 Appraisals, reviews & discussions

-Professional discussions help staff reflect on their learning and set targets for their future development.
+CPD recognises the value of professional discussion in the workplace, which help staff to reflect on their learning and set targets for their future development.
 These interactions can be formal or informal – from conversations on the ward to annual appraisals.
-They can be recorded in a number of ways too – either written on paper or recorded electronically and uploaded to a CPD platform.
+Activity can be recorded in a number of ways – either written on paper or recorded electronically and uploaded to a CPD platform.

 There's a wide range of healthcare conferences available across the country.
-They help staff stay up to date with specialist developments, share knowledge, and network with colleagues and peers.
-Recording what learning has taken place at a conference can be a little tricky – find out how to keep your CPD records compliant here.
+These events help staff to stay up to date with specialist developments, share knowledge, and network with colleagues and peers.
+It can be tricky to record learning which has taken place at a conference – find out how to keep your CPD records compliant here.

-Elearning is a good way to learn on the go.
-With the right elearning tools, staff can access interactive content and quizzes so they can complete a range of learning wherever they are.
-Elearning can be tracked online, so it's easy to record in a compliant way.
+E-learning is a good way for professionals to learn at the time and place that suits them.
+With the right e-learning tools, staff can access interactive content such as quizzes – all of which can be tracked online, so it's easy to record in a compliant way.

 To make sure you record compliant CPD activities, read our free download: Recording CPD: a guide for health workers.